 Starla graduated from Louisiana Tech University in November 2018 with a B.A. in Communication Studies and Journalism, and on the rare occasion that she is not dancing or thinking about dancing, Starla works as a freelance writer, having had her work published in BayouLife Magazine, Ruston Daily Leader, and Darling Magazine Online.

 Carsyn Brasher is the daughter of Carol and Billy Brasher of Farmerville, LA.
 She is starting her 16th year of dance and has been with Ms. Angie and DSUP since 2009.
 Carsyn has been part of DSUP’s award-winning competition teams for the better part of a decade, and she has earned numerous accolades as a soloist, duet partner, and small group member.
 She has been a teacher’s assistant for several years for ages 2 and up in every class DSUP offers, and in 2019, after testing with the Southern Association of Dance Masters, she became a Certified Student Teacher in ballet, tap, jazz, and acrobatics.

-In addition to dancing with DSUP, Carsyn has also been a member of the Twin City Ballet Company since 2012 and currently performs as a Senior member of the company.
+In addition to dancing with DSUP, Carsyn has also been a member of the Twin City Ballet Company since 2012 and currently performs as a member of the company as an Artist in Residence. .
 Each year, she has played roles in the company’s annual Christmas gala and Ballet Under the Stars performances, and performed with the company at the Regional Dance America Southwest festivals in 2018 and 2019.
+In 2020 she starred as the lead Grump for the Christmas ballet.
 Carsyn has also studied under world famous instructors through organizations such as Twin City Ballet, Southern Association of Dance Masters, Dance Teachers United, The Streetz, and NYLA Dance.